 Developed and delivered rapid debt reduction in line with lender expectations to avoid insolvency.

-The global financial crisis of 2008-10 had a devastating effect on businesses worldwide.
+The WA economic downturn had a devastating effect on a range of businesses.
 One such company was a Western Australian automotive and property development group.
-The business had bank facilities totalling $41.1 million and was in default with its secured lenders following the softening of the car market and the GFC’s effect on property values.
+The group had bank facilities totalling $41M and was in default with its secured lenders following the softening of the car market and reduction in property values.

-The Group asked us to help develop a turnaround plan to work out its debt positions and keep secured lenders on side.
-When the plan was presented, their main bank was on the verge of appointing receivers to enforce recovery of its debt.
+The Group engaged Vantage to develop a turnaround plan to work out its debt positions and keep secured lenders on side.
+Prior to presenting the plan their main bank was on the verge of appointing receivers to enforce recovery of its debt.

-The family-controlled group was not equipped to deal with the complexities largely caused by the GFC and partly by a complicated over-leveraged structure.
+The family-controlled group was not equipped to deal with the complexities of the restructure.
 Previous strategies to provide intra-group funding support were unworkable, as most entities in the Group were cash flow negative and multiple bank facilities were in default.

 Without a clear plan to fix the situation and effective communication with the principal lender, bank support would have been lost, triggering multi-million dollar losses to the family group.

 A complex tax-driven structure involving layers of corporate trustees, family and unit trusts, property-owning trusts and trading trusts created additional challenges to avoid triggering further defaults with other lenders.

 The company’s financial structure was equally complex.
 Multiple lenders with facilities featuring multiple variations made it difficult to clearly identify each lender’s position.
 Matters were made worse by weak internal controls and the lack of a clear strategy.

 We started by reviewing the Group’s property portfolio and its associated loan-to-value ratios to identify our restructuring options.